stanford-rc/farmshare-docs/docs/connecting.md

 ssh SUNetID@login.farmshare.stanford.edu
 ```

-The example below shows how to login in using your SUNet ID and password plus two-step authentication.
+The example below shows how to login in using your SUNet ID and password along with two-step authentication.
 To logout, type `exit` or `logout`:

 ``` shell
 $ ssh ta5@login.farmshare.stanford.edu